 Fermentation typically lasts for several weeks, not months, before you can actually enjoy your brewed beer.
 Some home brewers choose to allow the process of fermentation to continue in the bottle, resulting in natural carbonation.
 However, many prefer to add priming sugar before bottling to ensure a desired level of fizziness.
 By doing so, the living yeast in the beer will still have sugar to consume, which in turn produces carbon dioxide.
 When you open a bottle of beer, the addition of priming sugar provides that extra fizz that consumers desire.

-This simply means that you have an option of carbonating your beers individually in bottles or you would want to carbonate a larger amount of beer in kegs.
+Home brewers can carbonate their beers in two ways: 1) bottle carbonation and 2) keg carbonation.
+This means that you have the option to individually carbonate your beers in bottles, or carbonate a larger quantity of beer in kegs.

 Home brewers use priming to carbonate their bottled beers.
 After the beers have finished fermenting, they add a specific amount of priming sugar to each bottle.
 The quantity of priming sugar can vary, so it's important to do thorough research to achieve the desired quality and level of carbonation.
 Thankfully, there are several online calculators available to assist with determining the appropriate amount of priming sugar.
 It is possible to naturally carbonate your bottled beer, although the process can be somewhat time-consuming, often requiring several days before you can savor your homemade beer.